-This arrangement is fluid (see video at right), not solid, because the various functional macromolecules embedded in the phospholipid matrix can move about the surface of the cell.
+This arrangement is fluid, not solid, because the various functional macromolecules embedded in the phospholipid matrix can move about the surface of the cell.
 Because of this fluidity such membranes are often called plasma membranes (one meaning of the word plasma is a complex fluid).

-The model is called mosaic because it proposes that the membrane is made up of many different parts, including proteins, carbohydrates, and lipids (see figure).
+The model is called mosaic because it proposes that the membrane is made up of many different parts, including proteins, carbohydrates, and lipids, which pave the surface of the cell much like the individual tiles of an ordinary mosaic (see picture of an ancient Roman mosaic below).
 This composite structure allows the membrane to perform multiple functions.
 For example, certain embedded proteins may act as channels allowing particular molecules to pass through the membrane.
 Others may serve as labels allowing recognition of the cell.
 Still others may act as sensors that detect various features of the ambient environment of the cell.

 |The Gypsy of Zeugma, an ancient Roman mosaic:|